-- An up-to-date Curriculum Vitae. - Syllabi for each course taught and selected examples of teaching assignments and student work. - All copies of the summary forms for the teaching evaluations from each course taught at Oxford.
-(These may be accessed from the IDEA website and saved as a PDF.) - A statement of teaching philosophy of $\approx$ 850 words. - A Teaching Statement A reflective statement of ≈3,000 4,000 words describing the faculty member's experience in teaching at Oxford including goals, accomplishments and challenges, especially those following from pedagogical innovation, and plans for the future.
-The statement should address the standards for excellence in teaching (Appendix A) that are most relevant to the instructor's teaching and include a summary of teaching responsibilities for the period under review. - A Service Statement A reflective statement of ≈1,000 1,500 words describing the faculty member's experience, accomplishments, challenges, and future goals in service, including, when appropriate, the candidate's role as a program administrator and how that role supports the teaching mission of the College. - A Statement of Professional Development A reflective statement of $\approx 1,500 2,000$ words describing the faculty member's professional development at Oxford including goals, accomplishments, challenges, and plans for the future.
+- An up-to-date Curriculum Vitae. - Syllabi for each course taught and selected examples of teaching assignments and work. - All copies of the summary forms for the teaching evaluations from each course taught at Oxford.
+(These may be accessed from the IDEA website and saved as a PDF.) - A statement of teaching philosophy of ~850 words. - A Teaching Statement A reflective statement of ~3,000 - 4,000 words describing the faculty member's experience in teaching at Oxford including goals, accomplishments and challenges, especially those following from pedagogical innovation, and plans for the future.
+The statement should address the standards for excellence in teaching (Appendix E) that are most relevant to the instructor's teaching and include a summary of teaching responsibilities for the period under review. - A Service Statement A reflective statement of ~1,000 1,500 words describing the faculty member's experience, accomplishments, challenges, and future goals in service, including, when appropriate, the candidate's role as a program administrator and how that role supports the teaching mission of the College. - A Statement of Professional Development A reflective statement of ~1,500 - 2,000 words describing the faculty member's professional development at Oxford including goals, accomplishments, challenges, and plans for the future.
 This statement should include, where appropriate, progress made in pursuit of scholarship.

-The Division Chair shall also be responsible for consulting Lecturers and Senior Lecturers in appropriate positions about the contributions of the faculty member.
 After review and evaluation of the dossier, the evaluation committee will recommend that the candidate be either reappointed or not extended past the end of the academic year following the major review.
-The Chair will provide a written report of the committee's findings to the Dean of Academic Affairs, including the number of members in support of reappointment, the number opposed, and the number failing to express an opinion.
+The Chair will provide a written report of the committee's findings to the Senior Associate Dean for Academic Affairs, including the number of members in support of reappointment, the number opposed, and the number failing to express an opinion.
 The review dossier becomes part of the College's personnel files.
-A copy of all non-confidential material in the dossier will be provided to the candidate upon request.
-Confidential materials are evaluation letters from individual faculty members.
+When the vote is in favor of retention, the Division's report, excluding the vote totals, will be shared with the candidate at the time the candidate is notified of Oxford's final decision by the end of May, as described below.

-The Dean of Academic Affairs will review the dossier and in consultation with the Dean of the College determine whether to accept the recommendation of the Division.
-This decision will be communicated to the faculty member under review and the Chair of the Division, and acted upon appropriately.
+The Senior Associate Dean for Academic Affairs will review the dossier and in consultation with the Dean of the College determine whether to accept the recommendation of the Division.
+This decision will be communicated to the faculty member under review and the Chair of the Division and acted upon appropriately.

 XVIII.
-Appointment as Senior Lecturer
+Appointment as Associate Teaching Professor